centreon/centreon-broker/doc/user/modules.rst

   - *value* : the metric value
   - *metric_id* : the ID of the metric within Centreon's *metrics* table

+Statuses are stored within a time serie named *statuses* with the following columns :

+  - *time* : obvious
+  - *value* : status value
+  - *index_id* : the index ID of the host / service within Centreon's
+    *index_data* table

 Configuration
 -------------